AlexSikilinda/alexsikilinda.github.io/_posts/2016-08-10-stackexchange-meetup.md

 <img src='/public/images/StackExchangeMeetup.jpg' alt="stackoverflow meetup"/>

-I and Dmitry Obolonyk will be presenting on a meetup today (in russian).
+Me and Dmitry Obolonyk will be presenting on a meetup today (in russian).
 We will review:

 * Dapper